BonilhaCaio/BCyto/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**BCyto** is is an open-source project that provides an user-friendly, high-performance interface for Flow Cytometry analysis in R.
+**BCyto** is an open-source project that provides an user-friendly, high-performance interface for Flow Cytometry analysis in R.

 ## Installation